Qingtao-Cao/obix/README.md

     $ make
     $ sudo make install

+The default install path for documentation is /usr/share/doc/obix.
+To change this to /usr/share/doc/obix-$version, set the PROJECT_DOC_DIR_SUFFIX:

+    $ cmake -D-DPROJECT_DOC_DIR_SUFFIX
+    $ make
+    $ sudo make install

+See redhat/obix.spec for further details.

+**RPM build**

+Fedora/RHEL systems can use the specfile redhat/obix.spec, and create a local tarball from git.
+In this example there is a local git tag named "1.0":

+    git archive --format=tar --prefix=obix-1.0/ 1.0 | gzip >obix-1.0.tar.gz

+TODO: urrently the specfile is looking for a local tarball.
+Pre-release we need to remove this line and uncomment the link to a tarball on Github.

 # 5. Running oBIX Server

 oBIX Server is implemented as a FastCGI script which can be executed by any HTTP server with FCGI support.